Kazakhstan–United States relations: Economic cooperation

 The American Chamber of Commerce in Kazakhstan represents nearly 200 member companies in 30 industry sectors.
-15%, or $48.4 billion, of total FDI in Kazakhstan originated from the United States.
+The U.S. is responsible for 15%, or $48.4 billion, of total foreign direct investment (FDI) in Kazakhstan.

 Trade and business

-Kazakhstan is currently the 79th largest goods trading partner of the U.S. with $2.1 billion in total (two way) goods trade during 2018.
+Kazakhstan is currently the 79th largest goods trading partner of the U.S., with $2.1 billion in total (two-way) goods trade during 2018.
 U.S. goods exports to Kazakhstan in 2018 were $729 million, up 32.1% ($177 million) from 2017.
-Kazakhstan was the United States' 72nd largest supplier of goods imports in 2018.
-U.S. goods imports from Kazakhstan totaled $1.4 billion in 2018, up 75.0% ($593 million) from 2017.
+Kazakhstan was the U.S.'s 72nd largest supplier of goods imports in 2018.
+U.S. goods imports from Kazakhstan totaled $1.4 billion in 2018, up 75% ($593 million) from 2017.

-According to the US diplomatic mission in Kazakhstan, Kazakhstan provides trade and investment prospects for U.S. firms seeking new opportunities in one of the most dynamic of the emerging markets.
-The US Chamber of Commerce produces each year the commercial guide for US companies.
+According to the U.S. diplomatic mission in Kazakhstan, Kazakhstan provides trade and investment prospects for U.S. firms seeking new opportunities in one of the most dynamic of the emerging markets.
+Each year, the U.S. Chamber of Commerce produces a commercial guide for U.S. companies.
 U.S. firms invested more than $42 billion in Kazakhstan between 1993 and 2013.
-Two-way trade between the United States and Kazakhstan reached $2.4 billion in 2014.
+Two-way trade between the U.S. and Kazakhstan reached $2.4 billion in 2014.

-The United States has applied Kazakhstan with Normal Trade Relations status.
-The U.S. Chamber of Commerce advocates that it is in the national interest of the United States to provide Kazakhstan permanent normal trade relations.
+The U.S. has applied Kazakhstan with Normal Trade Relations status.
+The U.S. Chamber of Commerce advocates that it is in the national interest of the U.S. to provide Kazakhstan permanent normal trade relations.

-Kazakhstan's ambassador to the U.S. Kairat Umarov visited Springfield, Missouri in August 2014 to cultivate commercial opportunities for American and Kazakh companies.
-This resulted in Springfield, Missouri based Allen Global President Jerry Nichols to travel to Kazakhstan and later announce a major expansion into Kazakhstan that will create more American and Kazakh jobs.
+In August 2014, Kazakhstan's U.S. ambassador Kairat Umarov visited Springfield, Missouri to cultivate commercial opportunities for American and Kazakh companies.
+This resulted in Springfield, Missouri-based Allen's global president Jerry Nichols to travel to Kazakhstan and later announce a major expansion into Kazakhstan that will create more American and Kazakh jobs.